 Under the direction of the president of the University of Illinois system, the chancellor of each of the three universities serves as the chief executive officer for the institution and vice president for the U of I system.
 The chancellors are appointed annually by the Board of Trustees on the recommendation of the president.

-Reporting to the chancellor at the University of Illinois Springfield are the vice chancellor for academic affairs & provost and the vice chancellor for student affairs.
+Reporting to the chancellor at the University of Illinois Springfield are the vice chancellor for academic affairs & provost, the vice chancellor for student affairs, the vice chancellor for finance and administration, and the vice chancellor for advancement.
 As chief academic officer under the chancellor, the provost serves as chief executive officer in the absence of the chancellor.
-The provost is appointed annually by the Board of Trustees on recommendation of the chancellor and the president (with the advice of the campus senate).
+The provost is appointed annually by the Board of Trustees on recommendation of the chancellor and the president (with the advice of the Campus Senate).

 - The Chancellor’s Division is the chief executive office with responsibility for the overall administration of the university.
-Staff in the division coordinate public relations, community outreach, and event planning.
-Along with the chancellor’s immediate staff, the following offices also work within this division: the Office of Access & Equal Opportunity, Public Affairs, Advancement, Campus Legal Counsel, Campus Relations, Human Resources, Campus Police, Campus Services, and Web Services.
+Staff in the division coordinate public relations, marketing, community outreach, and event planning.
+Along with the chancellor’s immediate staff, the following offices also work within this division: Public Affairs, Campus Legal Counsel, Campus Relations, and Web Services.
 Read more about the Chancellor’s Division

-- The Academic Affairs Division coordinates university operations and activities surrounding the implementation and achievement of the institution’s academic mission, including university planning and budgeting.
+- The Academic Affairs Division coordinates university operations and activities surrounding the implementation and achievement of the institution’s academic mission.
 Units include the four colleges (College of Business and Management, College of Education and Human Services, College of Liberal Arts and Sciences, and College of Public Affairs and Administration) as well as Brookens Library and the Center for State Policy and Leadership.
-The division also includes Academic Human Resources; Budget & Administrative Planning; Graduate Assistantships; Graduate Education; Catalog; Research & Sponsored Programs (pre- and post-award); Information Technology Services; Institutional Research; Sangamon Auditorium; Undergraduate Education; and the Center for Academic Success.
+The division also includes Academic Human Resources; Graduate Assistantships; Graduate Education; Catalog; Research & Sponsored Programs (pre-award); Information Technology Services; Institutional Research; Performing Arts Services; Undergraduate Education; and the Center for Academic Success & Advising.
+The Enrollment Management units (Admissions, Financial Assistance, Records & Registration) are also a part of Academic Affairs.
 Link to the Academic Affairs website

 - The Student Affairs Division coordinates student life including intramural athletics, student organizations, and cultural attractions.
 Support services add convenience, from housing to health care to computer labs.
-Units within the Student Affairs Division include Admissions, Career Center, Counseling Center, Cox Children’s Center, Disability Services, Financial Assistance, Food Service, Health Services, Housing & Residential Life, International Student Services, Journal Newspaper, LGBTQA Resource Office, New Student Orientation & Parent Relations, Records & Registration, Campus Recreation, Student Life, Volunteer & Civic Engagement Center, and the Women’s Center.
+Units within the Student Affairs Division include Athletics, Career Center, Counseling Center, Cox Children’s Center, Disability Services, Food Service, Health Services, Housing & Residential Life, International Student Services, Journal Newspaper, LGBTQA Resource Office, Campus Recreation, Student Life, Volunteer & Civic Engagement Center, and the Women’s Center.
 Link to the Student Affairs website

 The University Statutes provide for the establishment of a senate at each institution within the system.
 The Campus Senate is the representative, deliberative, and consultative voice of the university community on matters of educational policy.
 The Campus Senate may exercise legislative functions in matters of educational policy affecting the system as a whole or its own university only.
 No such senate action takes effect until it has been submitted to the University Senates Conference and either approved by the Board of Trustees or approved in a manner agreed to by the Board.